afrique18/svg-logo-generator/README.md

 ## Walthrough Video

-[Here](put_the_link_here) is a walkthrough video that demonstrates the functionality of this application and passes all tests.
+[Here](chrome-extension://mmeijimgabbpbgpdklnllpncmdofkcpn/app.html#/files/e25e57d1-281f-438d-y6c2-60c9b7ce1a3e) is a walkthrough video that demonstrates the functionality of this application and passes all tests.

 ## Collaborators

-Michael
+Martin Guldberg